rednafi/rednafi.com/content/misc/to_quote_or_not_to_quote.md

     - Shell
 ---

-My [grug] brain can never remember the correct semantics of quoting commands and variables in a UNIX shell environment.
+My grug[^1] brain can never remember the correct semantics of quoting commands and variables in a UNIX shell environment.
 Every time I work with a shell script or run some commands in a Docker compose file, I've to look up how to quote things properly to stop my ivory tower from crashing down.
 So, I thought I'd list out some of the most common rules that I usually